 Here F(xi) is the previous model and m is the number of DT made.

-If you see the formula of residuals above, we see that the derivative of the loss function is multiplied by a negative sign, so now we get:
+If you look at the formula of residuals above, you will notice that a negative sign multiplies the derivative of the loss function, so now we get:

 The predicted value here is the prediction made by the previous model.
 In our example the prediction made by the previous model (initial base model prediction) is 14500, to calculate the residuals our formula becomes:

 In the next step, we will build a model on these pseudo residuals and make predictions.
 Why do we do this?
-Because we want to minimize these residuals minimizing the residuals will eventually improve our model accuracy and prediction power.
-So, using the Residual as a target and the original feature Cylinder number, cylinder height, and Engine location we will generate new predictions.
-Note that the predictions, in this case, will be the error values, not the predicted car price values since our target column is an error now.
+Because we want to minimize these residuals, minimizing them will eventually improve our model accuracy and prediction power.
+So, using the residual as a target and the original feature, the cylinder number, cylinder height, and engine location, we will generate new predictions.
+Note that the predictions, in this case, will be the error values, not the predicted car price values, since our target column is an error now.

 Let’s say hm(x) is our DT made on these residuals.

-In this step, we find the output values for each leaf of our decision tree.
-That means there might be a case where 1 leaf gets more than 1 residual, hence we need to find the final output of all the leaves.
-To find the output we can simply take the average of all the numbers in a leaf, doesn’t matter if there is only 1 number or more than 1.
+In this step, we find the output values for each decision tree leaf.
+That means there might be a case where one leaf gets more than one residual, so we need to find the final output of all the leaves.
+To find the output, we can simply take the average of all the numbers in a leaf; it doesn’t matter if there is only one number or more than one.

 Let’s see why we take the average of all the numbers.
 Mathematically this step can be represented as:

-Here hm(xi) is the DT made on residuals and m is the number of DT.
-When m=1 we are talking about the 1st DT and when it is “M” we are talking about the last DT.
+Here, hm(xi) is the DT made on residuals, and m is the number of DTs.
+When m=1, we are talking about the first DT, and when it is “M,” we are talking about the last DT.

-The output value for the leaf is the value of gamma that minimizes the Loss function.
+The leaf’s output value is the gamma value that minimizes the Loss function.
 The left-hand side “Gamma” is the output value of a particular leaf.
 On the right-hand side [F m-1 (x i )+ƴh m (x i ))] is similar to step 1 but here the difference is that we are taking previous predictions whereas earlier there was no previous prediction.

 Let’s understand this even better with the help of an example.
 Suppose this is our regressor tree: